robin9029/ReactSubjective/JSNotes.md

 3)  Promise: is an object representation of Eventual Completion or failure of Async Opeartion How to fetch data from backend ?
 Multiple fetch api: Promise.all() and map() Write a promise if number is more than 2 Resolve it else error
-4) Closure : function with lexical scope , when function return function which can remember	pervious function data/varibale 5)This keyword: behaves differently how it is called
+4) Closure : function with lexical scope , when function return function which can remember	pervious function data/varibale issue with Closure
+5)This keyword: behaves differently how it is called
 6) Object Assignation Method & why Object.create is preferable & write own polyfil-protoype
 7)setTimeout + Closures & setInterval & clearInterval(NULL)